Searching for the elusive sweet-spot in financial product design

 This gives rise to a sense that compliance is implicitly at odds with commerciality; and rather than feeling they are working towards a common goal, it’s easy for an adversarial sense to emerge between these teams.
 This isn’t at all healthy for an organisation.

-A business’s regulatory risk appetite varies, tending to reflect the history a given provider has with the FCA.
+A business’s regulatory risk appetite varies, tending to reflect the history that a given provider has with the FCA.
 For several reasons, challenger brands and newer entrants to the market tend to benefit from closer, better relationships with the FCA.
 Nonetheless, no organisation is keen to receive the FCA’s attention twice.

 All this leads away from the idea that a sweet-spot exists, but of course, it does – because at the heart of the FCA’s mission is an intent, a spirit if you like, to protect consumers and promote competition in consumers’ interest’.